Stranka/svoapp/README.md

 # svoapp
-App for our soccer-team sv-olbendorf.at
+Phonegap-App for our soccer-team http://sv-olbendorf.at